ValDevelopment/ValDevelopment/README.md

 ### Hi there 👋 My name is Vladislav Fedorov

-I am a Statistician and Game Developer with a strong focus on applied data analysis, machine learning, and interactive tools.

-I have a Bachelor of Science in Statistics degree from the University of Illinois Urbana-Champaign, and I am currently pursuing a Master's degree in Statistics and Analytics at the same university.
+I'm a statistician with a broad focus on applied data analysis, statistical modeling, and interactive tools, spanning domains from clinical trial design and drug safety analysis to esports analytics.
+I hold a Master of Science in Statistics from the University of Illinois Urbana-Champaign (GPA 3.90), along with a Bachelor of Liberal Arts and Sciences in Statistics (GPA 3.77), with a minor in Mathematics, from the same university.

-I specialize in R and Python, but I also work with Unity and C# for game development.
+I work primarily in R and Python, with SAS as well, and have client-facing statistical consulting experience translating technical findings into stakeholder-ready recommendations.

-I enjoy building end-to-end projects, from data preparation and modeling to interactive tools and video games.
+Outside of my statistics work, I build games in Unity and C#, from solo long-term projects to 48-72 hour game jam entries.
+I enjoy building end-to-end projects generally, from data preparation and modeling to interactive tools and games.

-You can find some of my projects below.
+You can find my statistics and data science projects below, followed by my game development work.

 # 📊 Statistics/Data Science Projects